-Yellowlegs are long-legged shorebirds.
-There are two types, the Greater Yellowlegs and the Lesser Yellowlegs.
-These two birds are very similar and may prove difficult to identify from a distance.
+The Yellowlegs are long-legged shorebirds.
+There are two types, the Greater Yellowlegs, which is an impressive large shorebird and the Lesser Yellowlegs.
+These two birds are very similar, and from a distance, may prove difficult to identify.

 These birds can be found along the shores of lakes, rivers, mudflats, anywhere that they are able to find food in relation to water.
 They can be identified by their different calls and by a closer examination of their bills.
-The Greater Yellowlegs has a longer bill which has a slight upwards curl.
+The Greater Yellowlegs has a longer bill with a slight upward curl.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.